Ouky22/Pathy/README.md

 ## Description

-Pathfinding algorithms are used to find the path between two points in a graph.
-This application visualizes the finding of the path between two points.
+Pathy visualizes the finding of the path between two nodes in a graph.
 The visualization is done on a grid where each cell represents a node in the graph.
-The start and end nodes are represented by a green and red cell, respectively.
+The start and end nodes are represented by a green and red node, respectively.
 The path is visualized by changing the color of the cells that are part of the path.

 ## Features